HealthCatalyst/Fabric.Cashmere/guides/contribution-guide.md

 #### What Comments to Include

 -   Add a comment above any `@Component` definitions that describe the function of the component
--   Add a comment above an `@Input` definitions describing the purpose and usage of the input as well as its default value
+-   Add a comment above `@Input` definitions describing the purpose and usage of the input as well as their default value
 -   Add a comment above any public functions describing the function and any parameters

 ```